Navigation » List of Schools » California State University, Northridge » Sociology » Soc 340 – Sociology of Work » Spring 2021 » Test 2

 D the difference between the average earnings of adult children and their parents.

-E the difference between the income of workers and the needs of their aged parents.
+E the difference between the average earnings of husbands and wives.

 Question #6